Jostyn Family Farm

 • Created a series of gardens along the forest edge with all kinds of berries and other semi-shade loving edible plants;

-• Added a large number of blueberry bushes to complement native ones already proliferating onsite and to generate a significant production crop;
+• Added a large number of blueberry bushes to complement native ones already proliferating onsite and to generate a significant produce production crop for donation;

 • Developed a chicken program, enabling the owners to donate 12-24 eggs a week;